Corynebacterium diphtheriae usually infect the nasopharynx (respiratory diphtheria) or skin (cutaneous diphtheria).

-Diphtheria strains infected by a β-phage, which carries a toxin-encoding gene, produce a potent toxin.
+Diphtheria strains infected by a beta-phage, which carries a toxin-encoding gene, produce a potent toxin.
 This toxin first causes inflammation and necrosis of local tissues and then can damage the heart, nerves, and sometimes the kidneys.

 Humans are the only known reservoir for C. diphtheriae.
 The organism is spread by

-A carrier state is common in endemic regions but not in developed countries.
+A carrier state is common in endemic regions but not in high-income countries.
 Immunity derived from vaccination or active infection may not prevent patients from becoming carriers; however, most patients who are adequately treated do not become carriers.
 Patients with clinical illness or asymptomatic carriers may transmit the infection.

 Most respiratory infections are caused by toxigenic strains.
 Cutaneous infections are caused by toxigenic and nontoxigenic strains.
 Toxin is poorly absorbed from the skin; thus, toxin complications are rare in cutaneous diphtheria.

-After an incubation period, which averages 5 days, and a prodromal period of between 12 and 24 h, patients develop mild sore throat, dysphagia, low-grade fever, and tachycardia.
+After an incubation period, which averages 5 days, and a prodromal period of between 12 and 24 hours, patients develop mild sore throat, dysphagia, low-grade fever, and tachycardia.
 Nausea, emesis, chills, headache, and fever are more common among children.